 Choosing a good sun hat is very important.
 Not only do 1/3 of all skin cancers appear on the face but the biggest cause of premature aging is cumulative damage of the sun from infancy on up.
 So let's get started finding the perfect sun hat for you.

 All of our hats are chosen with sun protection in mind, but not all hats are created equal.
+So, how to choose the perfect sun hat?

 Let's start with 5 basic questions to narrow down your search